greeshmagopal08/greeshmagopal08.github.io/README.md

 ## 👋 About Me

-I'm a Senior Product Manager with 10+ years of experience across **product management, software development, business analysis, and analytics**.
+I'm a Senior Product Manager with 10+ years of experience across product management, software development, business analysis, and analytics**.

-I currently build SaaS products in the **HCM and employee benefits** space, working across product, engineering, design, data, and business teams to take products from problem discovery through launch and measurement.
+I currently build SaaS products in the HCM and employee benefits space, working across product, engineering, design, data, and business teams to take products from problem discovery through launch and measurement.

-I'm increasingly focused on **AI Product Management** — exploring how LLMs, AI assistants, agents, and AI-assisted development can solve real customer problems and create measurable product value.

 ---